Exploring JIS Standards in Mechanical Drawing Practices

 About IDEA Group

-IDEA Group is one of the leading companies in Vietnam in the fields of design, precision machining, machinery manufacturing, and automation solutions.
-With a team of over 195 talented and experienced engineers working according to high technical standards, IDEA Group provides innovative and efficient solutions that enhance performance and optimize costs for customers.
+IDEA is one of the leading companies in Vietnam in the fields of design, precision machining, machinery manufacturing and automation solutions.
+With a team of over 195 talented and experienced engineers working according to high technical standards, IDEA provides innovative and efficient solutions that enhance performance and optimize costs for customers.
 The group is expanding its market share internationally, affirming its position as a trusted partner of major companies from Japan, the U.S., Canada, and many other countries.

 Related News

-February 10, 2025 News
+March 10, 2025 News

-February 15, 2025 News
+March 5, 2025 News